pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  :param str name: Menu's name, only used if the menu is in the menubar.
  :param int parentMenu: :ref:`XPLMMenuID` Parent's menu ID or None
- :param int parentItem: integer index of parent menu.
+ :param int parentItem: integer index of parent menu (ignored if parentMenu is None)
  :param callback: :py:func:`XPLMMenuHandler_f` callback you provide to handle interaction.
 May be None if you do not need callbacks.
  :param object menuRefCon: Reference constant to be returned to you inside your callback.